johnnyduo/WalrusAgent/README.md

 ✅ **Transparent** - All training data is cryptographically verified on Walrus
 ✅ **Accessible** - Anyone can train models directly in their browser
-✅ **Rewarded** - Contributors earn tokens for their compute contributions
+✅ **Tracked** - Contributions are persisted locally and verifiable on-chain
-✅ **Verifiable** - Every training session is recorded on Sui blockchain
+✅ **Verifiable** - Every training session links to Walrus blobs
 ✅ **Permanent** - Training data is preserved with 10-epoch storage

 ### What Makes This Special?